🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Over age 20, tubers were seen to have suffered more knee injuries, sprains and strains, especially from water impact accidents.
 Yep, these older bodies just don't do what they used to.

-Being bumped and tossed around and just doing some athletic activity in general can really do a number on you when you're a little less youthful.
+Being bumped and tossed around and just doing some athletic activity, in general, can really do a number on you when you're a little less youthful.

 Keep these things in mind when teaching your tubers what to expect on the water.